A Complete Guide on Getting Rid of Twitch Ads

 Why am I getting so many ads on Twitch?

-Twitch has a large following of daily users in which the website provides free and paid livestream viewing for gamers.
+Twitch has a large following of daily users, and the website provides free and paid livestream viewing for gamers.
 According to TwitchTracker, there has been an average of over two million viewers as recently as 2022.
 On its site, Twitch states that ads support the platform creators and allow the company to offer free viewing opportunities.

 Can you watch Twitch without ads?